 APPROACH

-Data collected as part of this subproject includes the distribution and abundance of aquatic organisms (algae, invertebrates, and fish) and data on stream habitat, streamflow, and selected water quality at 15 core stream sites.
+Data collected as part of this subproject includes the distribution and abundance of aquatic organisms (algae, invertebrates, and fish) and data on stream habitat, streamflow, selected water quality, and eDNA at 15 core stream sites.
 At each site, sampling is done along a stream reach, a set length of stream (for our ecological studies, a reach is about 150 to 300 meters in length, depending on the size of the stream).
-In 2016, a new site was added to the 14 original core sites that USGS has monitored every three years since 2004.
 Sampling is done during the same period/season as in previous phases of work (late summer-early fall).
 At each sampled site, the species of organisms, their abundance and distribution, as well as pollution tolerances and other environmental preferences of the organisms will be used to compute metrics for assessment of water quality and aquatic communities.
 Biological methods are based on methods used by the USGS National Water-Quality Assessment (NAWQA) Program (Moulton and others, 2002; Scudder Eikenberry and others, 2010).
-Various aspects of stream habitatare measured based on NAWQA methods (Fitzpatrick and others, 1998).
+Various aspects of stream habitat are measured based on NAWQA methods and rapid geomorphic assessments (Fitzpatrick and others, 1998; Fitzpatrick and others, 2006; Young and others, 2015).
 All but two sites have USGS gages that provide continuous measures of stream flow.
 Water-quality measurements are made at the time of sampling for water temperature, pH, and conductance.
-In 2016, dissolved oxygen was monitored continuously from May through October with deployed probes at 15 core stream sites, including 10 sites that were not already monitored by MMSD.
+Starting in Phase VI, next generation eDNA sequencing is being paired alongside traditional whole organism sampling of aquatic communities to accomplish several goals: 1) determine the efficacy of both methods by comparing what was identified in the community samples to the eDNA samples, 2) sample additional locations within the sewerage district using the eDNA samples, 3) use eDNA to identify locations that may have invasive species that have not been captured via traditional methods, and 4) identify locations with sensitive communities to help focus rehabilitation efforts.
 Available data for potential physical and chemical stressors are being examined in relation to aquatic communities at the sites, including additional water-quality data collected at regular intervals by MMSD monitoring studies.
-In addition to ecological sampling at all sites every three years, aquatic communities were sampled at a subset of three sites in 2017 and 2018 to provide information about annual differences in the communities.
-This effort will help define annual variability that is not being captured by the 3-year interval sampling, providing insight into the significance of long-term changes in aquatic communities at sites, and enable more complete assessments of the 15 core stream sites.

 1b.
-Bioavailable PCBs and PAHs at 15 Core Stream Sites
+Bioavailable Waterborne Contaminants at 15 Core Stream Sites

 BACKGROUND

-In 2016, passive sampling devices (for example, Semipermeable Membrane Devices [SPMDs] and Polar Organic Chemical Integrative Samplers [POCIS]) were deployed at 15 core stream sites to estimate waterborne concentrations of biologically available synthetic organic contaminants that can passively enter tissues of aquatic organisms.
+During Phase VI of the Corridor Study, passive sampling devices (for example, Semipermeable Membrane Devices [SPMDs] and Polar Organic Chemical Integrative Samplers [POCIS]) will be deployed at 15 core stream sites to estimate waterborne concentrations of biologically available synthetic organic contaminants that can passively enter tissues of aquatic organisms.
 Organic chemicals pass through the membranes of SPMDs and into the solution they contain, similar to how these chemicals would pass through the gills of a fish and accumulate in the fish’s fatty tissues.
-Results from SPMDs provide time-weighted average concentrations of hydrophobic synthetic organic compounds, such as PCBs, PAHs, and organochlorine pesticides.
-POCIS samplers provide data on many hydrophilic organic contaminants such as pesticides, endocrine disruptors, prescription and over-the-counter drugs, steroids, hormones, antibiotics, and personal care products.
-After a one month in-stream deployment, the solutions were extracted from passive samplers and were tested for toxicity and concentrations of selected chemicals.
+Results from SPMDs provide time-weighted average concentrations of hydrophobic synthetic organic compounds, such as PAHs.
+POCIS samplers provide data on many hydrophilic organic contaminants such as PFAS, pesticides, endocrine disruptors, prescription and over-the-counter drugs, steroids, hormones, antibiotics, and personal care products.
+After a one month in-stream deployment, the solutions will be extracted from passive samplers and tested for toxicity and concentrations of selected chemicals.

 OBJECTIVES